 In case of a warranty claim the customer/battery operator needs to prove the compliance of above mentioned parameters with the allowed/recommended limits.
 Corresponding measurement logs have to be sent to the battery manufacturer.

-The expected service life is valid for operation under optimal conditions only.
+The service life of the battery is valid for operation under optimal conditions only.